-2.12.
-Quality Assurance Systems
+2.12 Quality Assurance Systems

-It is of outmost importance to the Municipality that bidders clearly articulate proposals on the quality assurance systems that will ensure compliance of the project to necessary approvals and permits granted to the Municipality and that there shall be no liability and risks that revert back to the Municipality or any third
+It is of outmost importance to the Municipality that bidders clearly articulate proposals on the quality assurance systems that will ensure compliance of the project to necessary approvals and permits granted to the Municipality and there shall be no liability and risks that reverts back to the Municipality or any third parties due to poor operations.
+The Municipality reserves a right to audit and monitor adherence of the Service Provider to its own Quality Assurance Systems.
+The bidders should propose the Municipality's monitoring mechanisms linked to its QMS for roll-out for the duration of the project.

-Requirement: Explanation of QMS approach.
+Requirement: Proposed QMS approach.

-2.13.
-Approach to the Project and Integration of Deliverables
+2.13 Approach to the Project and Integration of Deliverables